gogs/gogs/README.md

 ## Purpose

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
-With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, Windows and ARM.
+With Go, this can be done with an independent binary distribution across [**ALL platforms** that Go supports](https://github.com/golang/go/wiki/MinimumRequirements) ([Go Build Dashboard](https://build.golang.org/)), including operating systems like:

+* Linux
+* macOS
+* Windows

+and architecures like:

+* ARM
+* ARM64
+* x86 (386)
+* x86-64 (AMD64)

+it even runs on tiny single-board computers like the Raspberry Pi.

 ## Overview